melisplatform/melis-platform-framework-symfony/README.md

 ## Running the code
 ### Activating the module
-Since this module is made using Symfony bundle, activating it is just the same the way you activate your Symfony bundle in Symfony application.
-You just need to include it's bundle class to the list of bundle inside Symfony application most probably in bundles.php file.
+Activating this bundle is just the same the way you activate your bundle inside symfony application.
+You just need to include it's bundle class to the list of bundle inside symfony application most probably in bundles.php file.

 ```
 return [